pingcap/tidb/docs/design/2024-07-12-support-vector-index.md

     * About the TiFlash replica of the table for which the vector index needs to be created
         * When a table is created with an index, the TiFlash replica of the table is set to 1 by default in the first stage (serverless is greater than or equal to minReplica in the configuration item).
         * After creating a table, creating an index requires a TiFlash replica.
+* Cannot be created on TiFlash nodes with static encryption enabled
 * Cannot be a primary key index
 * Cannot be a composite index
 * Create several index constraints for the same column